ApopheniaPays/dextassistant/README.md

 VERSION ALPHA 2020.08.25

 (This is the initial alpha release.
 More complete information will be added later.
-Follow t.me/ApopheniaProjects on Telegram for announcements. )
+Follow [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects) on Telegram for announcements.)

 # BACKGROUND